HiscoDev/Population/README.md

 - Be able to sort, search, and modify
 - Display a calculation in the UI
     - Include summary section including the total avg population by gender
 - Add validation to the population columns

+TESTING THE PR process...this should not allow me to merge directly into master.